 I love this homemade shaving cream recipe because it is the best of both worlds.
-It contains non-drying Castile soap so it froths up kind of like a bar soap, but it also has a mixture of rich ingredients that soothe and nourish the skin.
+It contains non-drying Castile soap so it suds up like a bar soap, but it also has a mixture of rich ingredients that soothe and nourish the skin.
 Add in a few drops of tea tree oil to help prevent bacteria from infecting the follicle and lavender oil to calm irritated skin.
 And last but not least, a good helping of coconut oil leaves you with perfectly soft, flake-free legs.

 To get the best shave possible, apply the shaving cream 5 minutes before you start shaving and let it soak in.
 It will help soften the hair follicle and nourish the skin so you don’t have as much irritation.
 And don’t forget to replace your razor as often as possible.
 A sharp blade allows you to get a close shave without the nicks and scratches.
 Not only that, but a fresh blade doesn’t contain as much bacteria, thus preventing painful bumps, rashes, and infected follicles.
 If you still have post-shave irritation, this razor burn spray provides cooling relief.